 At age 14, Gabriel does not believe that using condoms can actually prevent unwanted pregnancies.
 He said he has heard from peers that condoms can slide off or burst during sexual intercourse and so they are not reliable.
-Gabriel says that “if I change my mind one day and would want to use acondom, I would prefer to obtain information from a qualified health personnel.
+Gabriel says that “if I change my mind one day and would want to use a condom, I would prefer to obtain information from qualified health personnel.

-Two adolescent girls, 13 year old Dorcas and Akua, 16, have very limited no knowledge about contraceptives.
+Two adolescent girls, 13-year-old Dorcas and Akua, 16, have very limited no knowledge about contraceptives.
 “I have heard of condoms on the television but I have very little knowledge about other contraceptives,” said Akua.
-The both of them indicated that they had no use for contraceptives and have such not bothered about their usage.
+Both of them indicated that they had no use for contraceptives and have such not bothered about their usage.

 Contraceptives | Eligibility Criterion